mozilla-services/socorro/docs/service/webapp.rst

 To run the webapp, do::

-  $ docker-compose up webapp
+  $ docker compose up webapp

 To ease debugging, you can run a shell in the container::

-  $ docker-compose run --service-ports webapp shell
+  $ docker compose run --service-ports webapp shell

 Then you can start and stop the webapp, adjust files, and debug.